LOWER MERION COMMITTEE FOR SPECIAL EDUCATION

 Beverages will be provided, pastries will be available for sale.

-The Lower Merion Committee for Special Education is a 501(c)(3) non-profit organization.
+The Lower Merion School District Committee for Special Education is a 501(c)(3) non-profit organization.

 The CSE does not endorse programs, therapies, schools, theories, or practices of any individual or group.
 The viewpoints of our representatives are not a replacement for legal, medical, or educational advice.